praymond14/babot/README.md

 SERVER IS SERVER,
 JOKE IS OLD.

+# Setup

+## start
+- extract Data.zip (in place, creating `baba/Data/`)
+- create babotdata.json (from template: `cp babotdata.template.json babotdata.json`)
+    - see next section for configuration

 ## configuration
 ~setting up babotdata.json:
-{"token":bot token as string,
+{"token": bot token as string,
-"pass":response for password command as string,
+"pass": response for password command as string,
+"datalocation": location of data unpacked from FrogHolidays.zip as string,
+"adminid": admin role ID as string,
-"adminid":admin id as string,
+"logchn": log channel ID as string,
-"logchn":log chanel id as string,
+"politicschan": politics channel ID as string,
+"holidaychan": leave as "0" - will be auto-filled,
-"temp":temp file location as string,
+"holidayval": leave as "null" - will be auto-filled, "temp": temp file location as string,
-"datalocation":location of data unpacked from FrogHolidays.zip as string,
-"emoji":server ban hammer emoji}
+"emoji":server ban hammer emoji ID as string}

 ## dependencies
 node version 16.9.0